bitmakerlabs/wdi-october-2017/16-routing-and-controllers/ipsums-fairground.md

 ---
 # Lorem Ipsum

-Useful when you need filler text.
+Lorem Ipsum is useful as filler text.

 ### Browser: